WritingPanda/Python-XML-Tutorial/README.md

 ```

 ## Part III: Python

-1. variables
-2. the `os` and `xml` modules in the Python standard library
-3. methods and functions
-4. control structures
-5. the `open()` function.

 As we said previously, we will be reading and writing to an XML file.
 The XML file will be where we store data to be read by Python.
 In our example, we will be updating the inventory of a store that sells products related to Python, such as hoodies, shirts, caps, and more.